jsxgraph/jsxgraph_website/src/assessment/_stack-formulas.section.md

 # STACK Online Assessment

 _STACK_ is a server-based assessment system for mathematics that evaluates student input using symbolic algebra in _Moodle_ or _ILIAS_ courses.
 It allows learners to enter answers as mathematical expressions, which are then automatically analyzed and checked for correctness, structure, and equivalence.

 JSXGraph can be integrated into STACK questions to enable interactive, visual input.
 This allows students to move geometric figures, drag points, or manipulate parameters of functions directly within the question—adding a dynamic, visual dimension to traditional formula-based assessment.

+JSXGraph is already built into STACK, so there’s no need for separate installation.

 - [STACK-Assessment](https://stack-assessment.org)
 - [STACK Docs JSXGraph](https://docs.stack-assessment.org/en/Specialist_tools/JSXGraph/)